ktchan33GBC/gcp_machine_learning_for_trading/README.md

 The courses will teach you how to create various trading strategies using Python.
 By the end of the Specialization, you will be able to create long-term trading strategies, short-term trading strategies, and hedging strategies.

-**I take this course during my internship as an data analyst at Asset Pro to:**
-+ **Equip myself with knowledge about quantitative trading strategies and application of ML to trading.**
-+ **Explore career interests and development opportunities in financial engineering.**

-## Background Knowledge
-To be successful in this Specialization, you should have a basic competency in Python programming and familiarity with pertinent libraries for machine learning, such as Scikit-Learn, StatsModels, and Pandas.
-Experience with SQL will be helpful.
-You should have a background in statistics (expected values and standard deviation, Gaussian distributions, higher moments, probability, linear regressions) and foundational knowledge of financial markets (equities, bonds, derivatives, market structure, hedging).
+To successfully complete the exercises within the program, you should have advanced competency in Python programming and familiarity with pertinent libraries for Machine Learning, such as Scikit-Learn, StatsModels, and Pandas; a solid background in ML and statistics (including regression, classification, and basic statistical concepts) and basic knowledge of financial markets (equities, bonds, derivatives, market structure, and hedging).
+Experience with SQL is recommended.

-You may refer to [the first course of another specialization](https://www.coursera.org/learn/global-financial-markets-instruments) offered by Rice University to get familiar with these financial terminologies.
-I have also uploaded my own notes and study materials for this course.
-You can find them [here]

 ## Specialization Curriculum
 + ### [Course 1 - Introduction to Trading, Machine Learning & GCP]